ScreamingHawk/email-account-management/README.md

 Edit `config.dev.json` and `config.prod.json` with your settings for your development and production environments respectively.

+- **serviceName**: The name of your service
+- **serviceEndpoint**: The endpoint of your service.
+This should either be your domain location.
+If you don't have a domain, you'll have to deploy without this value and then serverless will provide the value for you to redeploy with.
+- **awsProfile**: The profile you have configured your AWS credentials with
+- **awsRegion**: The endpoint and bucket region
+- **awsSesArn**: The ARN for your SES
+- **awsSesRegion**: The region you configured your SES
+- **bucketName**: The name of the bucket to store the emails
+- **sourceEmail**: The source email for the emails sent
+- **replyToEmail**: The reply to email for the emails sent
+- **confirmEmailTemplate**: Template information for the confirmation email
+- - **subject**: The subject line for the confirmation email
+- - **bodyText**: The plain text content for the confirmation email
+- - **bodyHtml**: The HTML rich content for the confirmation email
+- **confirmSuccessRedirect**: The URL the user will be redirected to on successful confirmation
+- **confirmFailRedirect**: The URL the user will be redirected to on failed confirmation
+- **removeSuccessRedirect**: The URL the user will be redirected to on successful removal
+- **removeFailRedirect**: The URL the user will be redirected to on failed removal

 ## Build and Deployment

 Install dependencies